Sounders heading into the unknown as they plunge deeper into the playoffs

 “It’s the most concerning thing to me, that it is a little bit of an unknown opponent,” Sounders coach Brian Schmetzer said.
 “We certainly are coming into the game confident that if we perform up to our level, we can get a positive result.
 But watch some of the other playoff games that have been happening, (and) most of the favorites have gone down in defeat.
 So, I’m not taking anything for granted.
 Our radar is up.”

 Dallas and Seattle, which is seeded second in the West, were slated to play each other in the MLS is Back Tournament in Florida last summer.
 But FCD had a COVID-19 outbreak before the event started and withdrew.
-When the league resumed for its third and schedule of matches, it used short travel times to determine matchups.
+When the league resumed, it used short travel times to determine matchups.

-The furthest west the Sounders traveled was Colorado.
+The furthest east the Sounders traveled was Colorado.
 Dallas’ location provided opportunities to play Western and Eastern Conference clubs.

 “These playoffs have a different feel,” said Matthew Doyle, a senior writer for MLS.com.
 “When you add more variables that makes me that much more likely to sort of expect the teams with a Seattle or Toronto-level of experience to figure things out and come out on top.”

-To not end up like Toronto FC, which was shutout in an Eastern Conference opening-round match, Schmetzer and his coaching staff picked apart Dallas’ past three matches.
+To not end up like Toronto FC, which was shut out in an Eastern Conference opening-round match, Schmetzer and his coaching staff picked apart Dallas’ past three matches.
 Sounders players were also sent individual game clips of FCD players.

 Then there’s the reminder about last season.
 FCD fielded a young lineup that was down 2-0 at halftime against the Sounders in their postseason opener.
 Dallas scored the equalizer in the 63rd minute and after forward Jordan Morris scored a brace in the 74th minute, Dallas responded with a strike eight minutes later.